 The Membership Committee hosts an Early Career Forum each year at the annual conference.
 Over the last 9 years, it has consistently been suggested that there is a need for an ECI to support early-career NARST members in their first years as they will ideally become part of the NARST organization in dynamic and new ways.
-The following list identifies the primary goals for the ECI and proposers may supplement these goals with program-specific aims.
+The following list identifies the primary goals for the ECI: